JShad30/the_recipe_store/README.md

 In the bottom right of the footer on every page, you will find links to the 'About' and 'Contact' pages.
 If the user has any questions about the site or their account, they are able to visit the 'Contact' page and send a message.
 The 'About' page has been created for those users that would like more information about the site, maybe before they create and account.
 In the text, they are able to find links to the 'Contact' and 'Sign Up' pages.

+### Individual Meal Pages

+If the user is looking for a meal of a particular type, they can either click the navbar menu, or, from the home page, the meal type options.
+This then takes them through to the individual pages for these options.
+They are then presented with recipes which they can click for meals of this type.

 ## Features

 ## Technology Used